Getting a Mortgage on Tier 2, Spouse and Other Types of Visas

 Types of visa acceptable to lenders

-The type of visa you’re on can have a huge part to play in your mortgage eligibility and the criteria the lender will set.
+The type of visa you’re on can play a huge part in your mortgage eligibility and the criteria the lender sets.

 Here’s an overview of the types of visas that may be acceptable to mortgage lenders.